A beautiful hike takes you from the Almluft tavern to the Hochstadl and Gmünd Mountain Huts, both located high above Stummerberg

-Altitude: 800 m asl
+Altitude: 800 m a.s.l.

-Gatterberg, Kleinstummerberg and Stummerberg form the municipality of Stummerberg, which has first been mentioned in 1143 AD as "Mons supra Stume”, when the cathedral chapter Herrenchiemsee received the half of a farm by the Bishop of Salzburg.
-However, findings from the Bronze Age testify that the settlement of this area dates back further in time.
-The term “Mons supra Stume” derives from the Latin language and means “Mountain above Stume”.
-The farms at Stummerberg and Gattererberg were established as "Schwaighöfe”, so to speak farms that were completely self-sufficient, and had to deliver natural produces…
+Stummerberg is located above Stumm and extends on both sides of the Märzenbach river.
+Already in 1143 AD, the locality in the Zillertal valley was mentioned as "Mons supra Stume" - Mountain above Stume -, when the cathedral chapter Herrenchiemsee received the half of a farm by the Bishop of Salzburg.
+However, findings from the Bronze Age testify that the settlement of the area dates back further in time.
+The farms at the slopes of the Stummerberg and Gattererberg were established as "Schwaighöfe" - self-sufficient farms, which had to deliver natural produces.

-Stummerberg is a paradise for those who love hiking and climbing, as this area is traversed by a dense network of trails in the Zillertal Alps.
-A popular hike is the romantic trail at the Märzenbach river, snaking to the alpine pastures of Gmünd and going on to the surroundings summits.
-Panoramic views are of course included!
-In order to reach the respective starting points at Stummerberg and Gattererberg, the village offers a free hiking shuttle service.
+Today Stummerberg is a paradise for those who love hiking and climbing, as it is traversed by a dense network of trails, which take you into the mountain world of the Zillertal Alps.
+A popular path follows the course of the Märzenbach river, snaking to the alpine pastures of Gmünd and going on to the surroundings summits.
+If you seek more variety regarding leisure time activities, just travel down into the valley, where you can swim, play tennis, miniature golf and bowling.

 In winter, a ski shuttle takes you to the Hochzillertal Cable Car, where you can head for the Hochfügen Ski Region.
 The toboggan run of Stummerberg, however, is called "Almluft" (literally: alpine pasture air) and can be reached in a hike of 45 minutes.
 From the Almluft tavern, the illuminated run takes you down from the Gattererberg mountain to the village.